 Let's start with the not-so-great.
 It'll help you appreciate the good parts more!
-So remember how I showed you that lovely bedroom makeover we did for our 5 year old son?
+Remember how I showed you that lovely bedroom makeover we did for our 5 year old son?
 Unfortunately, the room has been pretty trashed during this renovation, as this room not only held a lot of our furniture, but was also the storage spot for our builders' tools.
 Nothing that can't be cleaned up, but I am kicking myself for not having packed it up better when we moved out.
 Everything is now covered in a thick layer of dust and grime.
 We'll be carpeting in here, so moving all the furniture out in preparation for that will give us a good chance to clean it thoroughly (and cover the damaged floor).

 Meanwhile, our daughter's bedroom has gone from this to this.
 Eek.
 We have all our laundry 'stuff' in here as that room ended up needing a complete re-do.
 Again, I really wish we'd packed up better in here as everything is extremely dusty.
-Baby girl is excited each time we return to the house as she finds one of her old friends!
+Baby girl is excited each time we return to the house as she finds one of her old toy friends!
 I am really looking forward to getting these spaces sorted and cleaned.

 And here's our bedroom.
 Oh how far it's fallen.
 You can't make much out in here, as the couches are taking up a lot of space, but it's pretty jam packed with a lot of kitchen stuff, and all our new chairs.
 I can't quite believe that when we move back in, this room will be a huge empty space!
 Perfect for a home office/rumpus room/music studio/home gym.
 It'll be fun to get this new space set up.